Danziger/CarND-T1-P5-Vehicle-Detection/WRITEUP.md

 On the other hand, a round of hard negative mining has been done with one of the latest versions of the model (already refined and adjusted using other methods), on each of the 3 short videos available in this project under `input/videos` (the one provided in the initial project and two more I added with problematic portions of the video).
 That was done automatically with the `extract_false_positives` function in the [Video Processing Notebook](src/notebooks/Video%20Processing.ipynb), that would consider any detection on the left 60% side of the video a false positive (as there are no cars there), and save them as `png` non-vehicle images that could then be used to retrain the model.

-In total, `428` new images were produced and can be found it [`input\images\dataset\non-vehicles\falses-short`](input\images\dataset\non-vehicles\falses-short).
+Initially, `428` new images were produced and can be found it [`input\images\dataset\non-vehicles\falses-short`](input\images\dataset\non-vehicles\falses-short).
 After adding them, there were a total of `8792` (`48.34 %`) car imags and `9396` (`51.66 %`) non-car images.
 In order to rebalance the dataset, `604` car images need to be added as well, alghouth that difference is not too big.
 In order to make the model perform better on the project's video, where it had a harder time detecting the white car than it had to detect the black one, `434` white/light car images had been selected from the existing ones and will be added to the car images set after flipping them horitzontally.

+However, that was not enough to stop getting false positives on the left side of the road on the full video, especially in the beginning of the videos, that doesn't appear in the short ones, where there are areas with grass and flowers, that is, bright colors.
+Therefore, another round of hard negative mining was done with the whole full video, generating `XXX` images that were added to the training set.

 ### Video Implementation